sears-s/ctf/README.md

 sudo wg show
 ```

-The output of this command shows that the only allowed IP on the VPN is `10.129.130.1`, so it can be assumed that this is the controller.
+The output of this command shows that the only allowed IP address on the VPN is `10.129.130.1`, so it can be assumed that this is the controller.
 Running the script with this IP address as the host returns five nodes:

 ```
 Sending PEERS...